yairm210/Unciv/From-code-to-deployment.md

 So, your code works!
 You've solved all the bugs and now you just need to get it out to everyone!

-So, how does THAT work????
+So, how does THAT work?

 The process has two major parts, one is "Getting your code in the main repository" and the other is "Deploying versions" - as a developer, you'll be taking an active part in the first process, but the second process is on me =)